WanjikuWanjiku/catPhotoApp/README.md

 Learn html by building a cat photo app.

-You can view the live website here: [Cafe Menu](https://wanjikuwanjiku.github.io/catPhotoApp)
+You can view the live website here: [Cat Photo App](https://wanjikuwanjiku.github.io/catPhotoApp)